zdharma-continuum/zinit/README.md

-  - If the loaded object (plugin or snippet) is not already installed when loading, then Turbo gets automatically disabled for this single loading of the object – it'll be installed before prompt, not after it and also immediately (without waiting the number of seconds given to `wait''`), which is the intuitively expected behavior.
+  - If the loaded object (plugin or snippet) is not already installed when loading, then Turbo gets automatically disabled for this single loading of the object – it'll be installed before prompt, not after it and also immediately (without waiting the number of seconds given to `wait''`), i.e.: during the normal processing of `zshrc`, which intuitively is the expected behavior.
   - The additional disk accesses for the checks cost about 10 ms out of 150 ms (i.e.: the Zsh startup time increases from 140 ms to 150 ms).
 If you want, you may disable the feature by setting `$ZINIT[OPTIMIZE_OUT_DISK_ACCESSES]`